-C. Students who hold visas as listed in Section B above, or who were issued a visa of a type other than those listed in Section B above, and have submitted an I-485 to Citizenship and Immigration Services (CIS), may establish domicile by complying with Paragraphs A1, A2 or A3 above.
+- V Spouses and Dependent Children of Lawful Permanent Residents - D. Students who hold visas as listed in Section C above, or who were issued a visa of a type other than those listed in Section C above, and have submitted an I-485 to Citizenship and Immigration Services (CIS), may establish residency if other domicile requirements have been met.
 In establishing domicile, the alien must be in a status that does not prohibit establishing domicile in this state for at least one year immediately preceding the official starting date of the semester.